Making a world of difference through

 We decided it was time to collaborate with these communities, and make a difference- giving them room to grow through the upgrading of computer labs and helping complete construction of classrooms.

 We have identified two villages in the Volta Region, where we work, which have over 1,2000 residents combined.
 Many pervious models have been unsuccessful in getting clean water, including a bored hole that pumped brackish water unsafe to drink.
-In the fall of 2017, water filters were shared with families providing a temporary solution.
+In the fall of 2017 and spring of 2018, water filters were shared with families providing a temporary solution.
 We have begun a cross-cultural, multi-discipline collaboration for a long-term solution: piping water in to a single gathering spot in two villages.

 Bore Hole pump